Francesca Jones (tennis)

 Francesca Jones (born 19 September 2000) is a British professional tennis player.
-She has a career-high singles ranking of No. 71 by the WTA achieved on 27 October 2025.
-Jones has won two WTA 125 titles and eight titles on the ITF circuit, breaking into the top 100 after winning 2025 Palermo Ladies Open in Italy.
+She has a career-high singles ranking of No. 65 by the WTA, achieved on 9 February 2026.
+Jones has won four WTA 125 titles and nine titles on the ITF Circuit, breaking into the top 100, after winning 2025 Palermo Ladies Open in Italy.
 She had a career-high ITF juniors ranking of world No. 31, achieved on 1 May 2017.

 Career

 2021: WTA Tour and major debuts

 At 20 years of age, Jones made her Grand Slam tournament debut at the Australian Open, after coming through qualifying, losing in the first round to Shelby Rogers.
-She also made her WTA Tour debut a couple week earlier, at the Yarra Valley Classic, falling in the first round to 14th seed Nadia Podoroska.
+She had made her WTA Tour debut a couple of weeks earlier, at the Yarra Valley Classic, falling in the first round to 14th seed Nadia Podoroska.
+Given a wildcard entry, Jones made her maiden main-draw appearance at Wimbledon, losing to 14th seed Coco Gauff in the first round.

 2023: First WTA Tour semifinal

-Using her protected ranking, Jones reached her first tour semifinal defeating third seed Nuria Parrizas-Diaz, Carol Zhao, and sixth seed Laura Pigossi at the Copa Colsanitas in Bogotá, Colombia, before losing to second seed and eventual champion, Tatjana Maria.
+Using her protected ranking, Jones reached her first tour semifinal defeating third seed Nuria Parrizas-Diaz, Carol Zhao, and sixth seed Laura Pigossi at the Copa Colsanitas in Bogotá, Colombia, before losing to second seed and the eventual champion, Tatjana Maria.

-2024: First WTA 125 final, Wimbledon wildcard
+2024: First WTA 125 final

-Wins over Yulia Starodubtseva, Anna Bondár, Robin Montgomery and Julia Riera saw Jones reach her first WTA 125 final at the San Luis Open, which she lost to Nadia Podoroska in straight sets.
-As a result she moved more than 50 positions back up in the rankings to No. 214 on 1 April.
+Wins over Yulia Starodubtseva, Anna Bondár, Robin Montgomery and Julia Riera saw Jones reach her first WTA 125 final at the San Luis Open which she lost to Nadia Podoroska in straight sets.
+As a result, she moved more than 50 positions back up in the rankings to No. 214 on 1 April.

-Ranked No. 249, she reached her second career quarterfinal and first on grass as a wildcard entrant, at the Nottingham Open defeating eighth seed Caroline Dolehide and Ashlyn Krueger.
+Ranked No. 249, she reached her second career quarterfinal and first on grass at the Nottingham Open as a wildcard entrant defeating eighth seed Caroline Dolehide and Ashlyn Krueger.
 She withdrew, before taking the court for her quarterfinal match against Emma Raducanu due to a shoulder injury.

 Jones received a wildcard entry for Wimbledon, losing in three sets to Petra Martić in the first round.

-At the WTA 125 Zavarovalnica Sava Ljubljana, she overcame top seed Chloé Paquet, Petra Marčinko and Victoria Jiménez Kasintseva to make it through to the semifinals, where her run was ended by eventual champion Jil Teichmann.
+At the WTA 125 Ljubljana Open, she overcame top seed Chloé Paquet, Petra Marčinko and Victoria Jiménez Kasintseva to make it through to the semifinals, where her run was ended by eventual champion Jil Teichmann.